Need help? Call 1-800-CERT-LAB

 Bisoctrizole, or Tinosorb M, brings its own advantages.
 It’s a particulate filter that’s both organic and inorganic in nature.
 Water-dispersible and photostable, it provides excellent coverage and often appears alongside Bemotrizinol in international products.

-However, in the U.S., Bisoctrizole cannot be marketed as an SPF active.
+However, in the U.S., Bisoctrizole still cannot be marketed as an SPF active.
 It may be used as a cosmetic UV absorber – say, in tinted moisturizers or primers – but any SPF claim must come from approved actives.
 So while it’s a helpful supporting filter, it can’t lead the charge like Bemotrizinol could.

-But here’s the catch: even if approval is granted, it will take time before these products hit store shelves.
+Even with FDA approval, it will take time before these products hit store shelves.
 Manufacturers will need to update formulations, test for stability, validate claims, and comply with labeling and GMP requirements.

-Now Is the Time to Prepare Your Bemotrizinol Sunscreen Formulations
+How to Prepare Your Bemotrizinol Sunscreen Formulations

 • Formulation development can take 6–12 months.